parryc/thevoid/templates/leflan/language_lithuanian.md

 * pas - to a person
 * per̃ - through; across; during; throughout; over (over the fence); for the duration of; via/on (for technology, e.g. via Skype, on TV)
 * põ - round about; through (through the fence); after (time wise); around (both physically in a circle and metaphorically, like "around the city")
-* prieš - opposite of, across from
+* prieš - opposite of, across from, before
     * with time it means _ago_, such as _prieš savaitė_, a week ago. _Prieš dvi valandos aš valgau jogurtą su serbentais_.

 ## Prepositions in INS